Asem7Yousry/Geek_lap_task/README.md

 - put symbol
 - concatenation it with '$' in the begining of symbol after making all letters in upper
 - looping in all spans with '$' in begining to  count the number of mentioning it

+## comit 4_ try to get number of specific symbol mentions in all 10 pages in speceific interval time
+- put all urls il list
+- loop in list urls
+- request on each url
+- get all symbols in speceific interval time
+- loop on symbols to get specific symbol